Scifabric/pybossa/doc/model.rst

 Domain Model
 ============

-This section introduces the main domain objects present in the PyBossa system (see the :doc:`api` section for details about how you can access some of the objects using the API).
+This section introduces the main domain objects present in the PYBOSSA system (see the :doc:`api` section for details about how you can access some of the objects using the API).

 Overview
 --------

-PyBossa has 5 main domain objects:
+PYBOSSA has 5 main domain objects:

   * Project: the overall Project (formerly named Application) to which Tasks are associated.